JumaryS/strings-and-numbers/README.md

 12. Evaluate the result of running a modulus operation of one number by another.
 13. Evaluate the result of multiplying two numbers and then adding a third.
 14. Evaluate the result of adding two numbers and THEN multiplying the result of that by a third.
 Parentheses will help!
-15. Evaluate the type of a number.
-16. Evaluate the type of a string.

-**Bonus:**  Evaluate the type of getting the type of a number.